albinpalsson/pypom-selenium/README.md

 ```

 #### Waiting for pages to load
 Whenever a driver detects that a page is loading, it does its best to block until it's complete.
 Unfortunately, as the driver does not know your application, it's quite common for it to return earlier than a user would consider the page to be ready.
-For this reason, the `~pypom.page.Page.loaded` property can be overridden and customised
-for your project's needs by returning `True` when the page has loaded.
-This property is polled by `~pypom.page.Page.wait_for_page_to_load`, which is called by `~pypom.page.Page.open` after loading the seed URL, and can be called directly by functions that cause a page to load.
+For this reason, the `~pypom_selenium.page.Page.loaded` property can be overridden and customised for your project's needs by returning `True` when the page has loaded.
+This property is polled by `~pypom_selenium.page.Page.wait_for_page_to_load`, which is called by `~pypom_selenium.page.Page.open` after loading the seed URL, and can be called directly by functions that cause a page to load.

 The following example waits for the seed URL to be in the current URL.
-You can
-use this so long as the URL is not rewritten or redirected by your
+You can use this so long as the URL is not rewritten or redirected by your application
-application
 ```py
   from pypom_selenium import Page